Volsci devictis Veliternus ager ademptus: Velitras coloni ab urbe missi et colonia deducta. The Volsci, having been

 Fountain at Piazza Mazzini

 The aqueducts built by Pope Sixtus V (Acqua Felice in 1587) and Pope Paul V (Acqua Paola in 1612) made Rome famous for its abundance of water and its fountains.
 In 1612 Giovanni Fontana, an engineer who worked with his brother Domenico at the construction of the two aqueducts, built an aqueduct which from Mt.
 Artemisio (a mountain named after goddess Artemis/Diana who was worshipped at Ariccia and Nemi) carried water to Velletri.
 In the following years three fountains were built to distribute the water.
 Their design follows the pattern established by Giacomo Della Porta in many Roman fountains.
+The statue of the Pope was destroyed by the French in 1798.

 (below) reliefs celebrating the role of Velletri as capital of Priovincia Marittima and the return of Pope Pius IX